 This section overlooks the modern road on the south side of the mountain (as seen below), the Sussita brook, and the southern side of the sea of Galilee.

 A section of the baths house is located near the walls.

 A closer view of the baths house is seen below, yet in the process of excavation.

 At the end of the 10th season (2009), the archaeologists finally identified the Roman public structure on the west part of the Forum that puzzled them.
 It was found to be an Odeon - a roofed mini-theater with about 600 seats.

 The structure was used for musical shows, poetry reading, poetry competitions and singing exercises.
 The word "Odeon" is based on the Greek word "to sing".
 Odeon structures were common in the Greek and Roman cities, but this was the first to be found in Israel.
+Another Odeon was recently found in Afek/Antipatris in the Sharon.
 These structures were generally small in size compared to a full-size theater, since they were used by a quality and selected audience.

 An aerial view of the excavations at the structure is seen below.
 The bush in front of the structure is on the east side.